forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-7/README.md

   - Implementation 1: Regular swimming.
 W swims up, A swims left, D swims right, S swims down.
 They can be combinated.
 Showcased in Level 2.
   - Implementation 2: Geysers automatically adds a push to swimming player, if within range, during it's eruption.
 Showcased in Level 2.
 - AI 1: Baby Penguin
   - Follows player after being "picked up" (swammed over).
 Needs help getting passed the shark and will die if collision with shark occurs.
+Will be affected by geyser push.
-     - Mechanics Used: Swimming(Jasmine) and affected by geyser push.
+     - Mechanics Used: Swimming(Jasmine), Geyser(Jasmine), Death(Ben).
 - AI 2: Shark
    - Patrols area between two points, only swims horizontal.
 Kills player and baby penguin on collision.
      - Mechanics Used: Swimming(Jasmine), Kill Target(Ben)